fiatjaf/noflux-website/content/docs/apps.md

 <h2 id="fluxnews">FluxNews <a class="anchor" href="#fluxnews" title="Permalink">¶</a></h2>

-A simple Newsreader for the miniflux backend.
-This newsreader sync with the Miniflux server API.
+A simple Newsreader for the noflux backend.
+This newsreader sync with the Noflux server API.

 It supports light and dark mode, mark articles as read on scrollover and open articles preferred in an already installed app.